testdrivenio/flask-docker-traefik/draft.md

 1. Fully-managed database service -- like [RDS](https://aws.amazon.com/rds/) or [Cloud SQL](https://cloud.google.com/sql/) -- rather than managing your own Postgres instance within a container.
 1. Non-root user for the services

+You can find the code in the [flask-docker-traefik](https://github.com/testdrivenio/flask-docker-traefik) repo.